-• Subnet address: 192.168.1.0 Subnet mask: 255.255.255.0
+- Subnet address: 192.168.1.0

+- Subnet mask: 255.255.255.0

-• IP address range: 192.168.1.2 to 192.168.1.3
+- IP address range: 192.168.1.2 to 192.168.1.3

-· Addresses excluded from range: None
+- Addresses excluded from range: None

-· Lease Time: 24 hrs. · Comment: None · DHCP Options:
+- · Lease Time: 24 hrs.

+- Comment: None

+- DHCP Options:

 - Router: 192.168.1.1

-c.
+- c.
+If you only have Network Stations on your network, you may stop here.
+Refer to "Starting and Stopping Servers and Services on Windows NT Server 4.0" on page 77 and stop your DHCP service and start your DHCP service for your changes to take effect.

+If you have a mixed network, you may need to configure classes and clients.
+For example, a mixed network might include Network Stations, personal computers, and UNIX workstations.
+Most DHCP clients ignore DHCP options that do not apply to them so configuring clients and classes may not be necessary.

 Next, the administrator of the sample network creates a class of clients.
-You might want to create a class of clients if you have a mixed network, consisting of both Network Stations and PCs.
 Because Network Stations must access a server in order to receive their operating system, there are two DHCP options that apply only to them.
 DHCP option 66 specifies the location of the computer from which the Network Station must download its operating system.
-Option 67, boot file name, is the name of the file that contains the operating system of the Network Station.
+Option 67, boot file name, is the name of the operating system kernel file.